networkx/nx-parallel/README.md

 # nx-parallel

 nx-parallel is a NetworkX backend that uses joblib for parallelization.
 This project aims to provide parallelized implementations of various NetworkX functions to improve performance.
+Refer [NetworkX backends documentation](https://networkx.org/documentation/latest/reference/backends.html) to learn more about the backend architecture in NetworkX.

 ## Algorithms in nx-parallel